richgel999/ufo_data/bin/anon_pdf.md

 *   [https://files.afu.se/Downloads/Documents/USA%20-%20Congress/1960%20-%20Congressional%20briefings%20and%20Smart.pdf](https://files.afu.se/Downloads/Documents/USA%20-%20Congress/1960%20-%20Congressional%20briefings%20and%20Smart.pdf)

-Note: It is questionable that these meager improvements were the best the USAF could do in response to the Congressional inquiry.
+>**_Note_**: It is questionable that these meager improvements were the best the USAF could do in response to the Congressional inquiry.

 **(PUBLIC DOMAIN)** - 28 June 1961 — An alleged one page memo from President Kennedy (not using auto signature) to DCI states he requests a review of MJ-12 operations as they related to Cold War psychological warfare plans.